cloudbank-project/az-serverless-tutorial/content/nosql/_index.md

 ```bash
 cd db-populate
 ```

+Next, we'll create a "virtual environment" ("venv") in this directory, inside of which we can install the various

 ## Getting the data

 Now let's download the [periodic table data](https://gist.github.com/speters33w/e5b1246d6859f29c4f02a299714d4c20) using the `wget` command, which is a terminal command that downloads files the same way your web browser might.
 The general form of this command is: